 If the lights are activated and/or the crossing gate is down, DO NOT CROSS the tracks even if you think they are malfunctioning.
-Contact your supervisor/dispatch/ transportation department to report the signal problem and to seek advice.Cross only if a railroad flagman or police officer gives you permission.
+Contact your supervisor/dispatch/ transportation department to report the signal problem and to seek advice.
+Cross only if a railroad flagman or police officer gives you permission You do not have to stop at a track that is posted "EXEMPT"

-If the bus stalls on a railroad crossing, evacuate the bus immediately!!
-If a train is approaching, the passengers should move away from the bus in the direction of the train's travel but away from the tracks.
+If the bus stalls on a railroad crossing, evacuate the bus immediately!
+If a train is approaching, the passengers should move away from the bus in the direction of the train at a 45 degree angle from the track.
 If the train hits the bus, pieces of the bus will be less likely to hit any of the students.
 After the students are safely evacuated, the driver may return to the bus and try to start the engine while monitors watch and listen for an approaching train.